apdavison/fairgraph/README.md

-# nartools: a Python API for the Human Brain Project Neural Activity Resource.
+# fairgraph: a Python API for the Human Brain Project Knowledge Graph.

 Authors: Andrew Davison and Onur Ates, CNRS

 Copyright CNRS 2019

-**nartools** is an experimental Python library for working with metadata in the HBP Knowledge Graph, with a particular focus on data reuse, although it is also useful in metadata registration/curation.
+**fairgraph** is an experimental Python library for working with metadata in the HBP Knowledge Graph, with a particular focus on data reuse, although it is also useful in metadata registration/curation.
 The API is not stable, and is subject to change.